-I’ve been wanting to make brownie pops ever since I learned of the brownie pop mold from Cake on the Brain.
-(See Cake on the Brain’s Easter brownie pops here and my gushing about the pops and the pan on my edible crafts column here.)
+I’ve been wanting to make brownie pops ever since I learned of the brownie pop mold.
 Since my bluebird egg decoration seemed to be popular, and since I bought these blue candy melts and had to use them, I made bluebirds.
+I’m an even bigger fan of brownies than the cake and frosting mixture of cake pops, so I’m glad to have this option.

 how to make bluebird brownie pops